-Title Child Protection and Safeguarding Policy Last Updated September 2020 Written by Matthew Toothe Ratified by the Trustees May 2020 Completed September 2020 Next Review Date August 2021
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024

-Focus Specific Risk Factors Procedures in place to mitigate risk

-Hackney Downs Train Pupils are swiftly connected to national •

-Station travel links via the train to Liverpool

-Street, enabling a significant distance

-from the academy to be travelled in a

-relatively short time frame

-Sigdon There is no pedestrian crossing after •

-Passage/Amhurst Road the passage despite it crossing a bust

-main road

-Intersection of Dalston Very busy with multiple crossing points •

-Lane and Amhurst Road

-Gang Activity-known Pupils drawn into gang activity •

-gang related activity as

-the academy sits on the

-boarders of six different

-gangs
+Focus Specific Risk Factors Procedures in place to mitigate risk Hackney Downs Train Station Pupils are swiftly connected to national travel links via the train to Liverpool Street, enabling a significant distance from the academy to be travelled in a relatively short time frame All pupils are taught about the danger of talking to strangers and must receive consent from teacher to be dismissed.
+Safeguarding procedures in place for dismissal and entry timings and parents informed of this.
+SLT always present by main entry points and a member of SLT to be stationed on Sigdon Road at all times.
+Sigdon Passage/Amhurst Road There is no pedestrian crossing after the passage despite it crossing a busy main road Pupils are informed of how to cross at pelican crossings and traffic lights as part of PHSE curriculum.
+Gang Activity-known gang related activity as the academy sits on the boarders of six different gangs Pupils drawn into gang activity Staff safeguarding training scheduled throughout the year focused upon this issue.
+PHSE programme Robust safeguarding procedures ensure that suspected gang related is reported via Initial Concern and onward referral to relevant agency CSC, Young Hackney etc. Safer Schools police for Year 6

-3. Current Academy Focus: Body Image and Mental Health
+3. Current Academy Focus: Online Safety and Child on Child Abuse